j3t/jenkins-pipeline-cache-plugin/README.md

 You have the following configuration parameters:
 1. `folder` - path to the files you want to cache
-1. `key` - name to identify the cache in general
 1. `hashFiles` - hash of selected files to identify changes
+1. `type` - name to identify the cache in general

 The idea behind `hashFiles` is to hash all files which have impact to the cache.
-For example, if you want to cache the Maven-Repository, then it makes sense to hash all poms.
+For example, if you want to cache the Maven-Repository, then it makes sense to create a from all poms.
 If the poms have not changed then the cache should be still the same.
 On the other hand, when the poms have changed then probably no backup exists.
-In this case the latest backup with the same `key` is restored instead.
+In this case the `type` is used as fallback and the latest cache with same `type` is restored instead.

 ```
 node {
-  cache (folder: '$HOME/.m2/repository', key: 'my-project-maven', hashFiles: '**/pom.xml') {
+  cache (folder: '$HOME/.m2/repository', hashFiles: '**/pom.xml', type: 'my-project-maven') {
     // build project
   }
 }